Shubham-SK/dermatologist/README.md

 # Dermatologist
 Implementation of "Dermatologist-level classification of skin cancer with deep neural networks" in pytorch.
+Refer to the aforementioned paper for program logic and motivation behind each of the concepts.

 ### About
 ###### Overview